Zach Banner: Pittsburgh Steelers

 Banner was signed by the Pittsburgh Steelers on August 12, 2018.
 He played 22% of offensive snaps for the Steelers, in 14 games (one start, in Week 12), in 2019.
-He played his first game for the Steelers on September 15 against Seattle, and made his first NFL start on November 24 against Cincinnati.
+He played his first game for the Steelers on September 15 against the Seattle Seahawks, and made his first NFL start on November 24 against the Cincinnati Bengals.
 He had 24 pass protection reps, during which he did not allow a single pressure, quarterback sack, hurry, or quarterback hit.
 Banner became a cult hero who was featured in viral videos showing the team's largest player running downfield and flattening linebackers and defensive backs who got in his way, known to many fans as "No. 72" because he would be announced as "No. 72 is reporting as eligible" at home games, which was met with increasingly loud cheers and ovations throughout the season.

 Banner re-signed with the Steelers for a one-year, $1.75 million contract on March 18, 2020.
-Paul Zeise of the Pittsburgh Post-Gazette opined that it was one of the Steelers' most underrated moves, as Banner could compete for right tackle as he "has good feet, he’s athletic ... and he definitely has size....
+Paul Zeise of the Pittsburgh Post-Gazette opined that it was one of the Steelers' most underrated moves, as Banner could compete for right tackle as he "has good feet, he's athletic ... and he definitely has size....
 He has a chance to be an excellent tackle if he keeps working at it.... run blocking is what he clearly does well."
 He entered the 2020 season as the Steelers starting right tackle.
 He suffered a torn ACL in Week 1 and was placed on season-ending injured reserve on September 16, 2020.

 On March 18, 2021, Banner signed a two-year contract with the Steelers.
 He was placed on injured reserve on September 1, 2021.
 He was activated on October 16.

 On March 16, 2022, Banner was released by the Steelers.

+Houston Roughnecks

+On March 6, 2025, Banner signed with the Houston Roughnecks of the United Football League (UFL).

 Personal life

+Banner is married to Alexandra Banner, the lead writer for CNN's daily morning newsletter, 5 Things.
+The offensive lineman proposed on Mount Washington in Pittsburgh, Pennsylvania in December 2021.

 Banner created the B3Foundation in 2017.
 It supports students in Guam, Tacoma, Washington, and Los Angeles both academically and athletically.